octoblu/octoblu-pebble/README.md

 # Octoblu Pebble App

-Connect your Pebble watch to Skynet.im
+Connect your Pebble watch to Meshblu

 ## Prerequisites